zanism/demo_repo_mz/README.md

 # demo_repo_mz demonstration repo for github this is an example readme
-filez adding and edit from this workshop
+file edited and edIt from this workshop with Julia lets see what happens